How to Use Brand Storytelling to Break Through:

 What Team Members Do I Recruit for Creating a Brand Story?

 Like all great marketing campaigns, when it comes to telling powerful marketing stories, it takes a village.
-Recruiting the right team members is critical.
+Recruiting the right team members is crucial.

 Build your storytelling team with these roles: